brian-penguin/packrat/blog/002_packrat_layout.md

    📦 Size: 3.74MB
    💾 Saved to public/styles.css
 ```
-Two things you'll notice immediately; first that the whole of tailwind was installed at just under a whopping 3.8MBs and second that
+Two things you'll notice immediately; first that the whole of tailwind was installed at a whopping 3.8MBs and second that
 our former `bold-greeting` header is now the same size as our p tag.
 This is ok.
-We will use our purge to make sure we
+We will use our tailwindcss purge tool to make sure we
-have a much more reasonably sized output.
+have a much smaller output.
 As for the text, Tailwind overrides all the default
 values for text so that we can set our own as we need.
 This is configurable in some file somewhere and if you're
 interested you should check out the themes configuration section of the tailwind docs.